freeCodeCamp/i18n-curriculum/curriculum/challenges/german/02-javascript-algorithms-and-data-structures/basic-javascript/iterate-through-an-array-with-a-for-loop.md

 ---
 id: 5675e877dbd60be8ad28edc6
-title: Mit einer for-Schleife durch ein Array iterieren
+title: Iterate Through an Array with a For Loop
 challengeType: 1
 videoUrl: 'https://scrimba.com/c/caeR3HB'
 forumTopicId: 18216